How to monitor the promotion of British values in your school

 • Mutual respect for and tolerance of those with different faiths and beliefs

-Ofsted will consider how well pupils understand British values when evaluating personal development in your school.
-This is set out in paragraphs 293, 302 and 304 of the School Inspection Handbook.
+Ofsted will also consider how well pupils understand British values when evaluating 'personal development' in your school.
+This is set out in paragraphs 338, 347 to 349 and 357 of the School Inspection Handbook.